 UV HVAC Filters

 UV HVAC air filters are not made of fiberglass, cotton, or plastic.
-Instead, UV filters use ultraviolet light to eliminate airborne particles, including microorganisms like mold, bacteria, and viruses.
+Instead, UV filters utilize ultraviolet light to get eliminate airborne debris, including germs, viruses, and microorganisms like mold.

 These kinds of filters are often used to supplement other types of air filtration systems.